Participation bias: Test

 There are different ways to test for non-response bias.
 A common technique involves comparing the first and fourth quartiles of responses for differences in demographics and key constructs.
 In e-mail surveys some values are already known from all potential participants (e.g. age, branch of the firm, ...) and can be compared to the values that prevail in the subgroup of those who answered.
 If there is no significant difference this is an indicator that there might be no non-response bias.

 In e-mail surveys those who didn't answer can also systematically be phoned and a small number of survey questions can be asked.
 If their answers don't differ significantly from those who answered the survey, there might be no non-response bias.
 This technique is sometimes called non-response follow-up.

-Generally speaking, the lower the response rate, the greater the likelihood of a non-response bias in play.
+Response rate

+A common assumption is that response rates are linked to non-response bias, with lower response rates incurring a greater likelihood for results to be influenced by non-response bias.
+Academic research has disputed substantial linkages between response rate and non-response bias.
+A meta-analysis of 30 methodological studies on non-response bias by Robert M. Groves found that the coefficient of determination for variance in non-response bias by response rate was only 0.11, making it a weak predictor of non-response bias.
+Another meta-analysis of 44 methodological studies similarly found that methods that resulted in higher response rates, such as prior notification and incentives, would not necessarily reduce non-response bias and could sometimes even show increased non-response bias.

+Some academic journals, particularly in the medical space, require minimum response rates to publish survey research as a means of mitigating non-response bias.
+For instance, JAMA has implemented a requirement of a 60% response rate for survey research, which has been compared to other heuristics like 0.05 p-values for statistical significance in social science research.

+The pursuit of higher response rates can be counterproductive due to its questionable relationship with non-response bias and potentially unnecessary costs spent on methods of boosting response rates that could be better applied elsewhere.
+It may also result in gatekeeping of surveys that may be valid on their merits, but fail to satisfy a heuristic requirement on response rates.